dober-man/nginx-plus-api-gw-baremetal/README.md

 ## Overview

 This Python script automates the installation and configuration of NGINX+ and NGINX App Protect on an Ubuntu 22.04 system.
 It sets up the necessary directories, copies the provided certificate and key files, installs required dependencies, and configures the repositories for NGINX+ and App Protect.
-Script could easily be modified to support a variety of host Operating Systems including RHEL, Debian or Alpine.
+This script could easily be modified to support a variety of host Operating Systems including RHEL, Debian or Alpine.

 ## Prerequisites